projectcalico/calico/master/getting-started/openshift/installation.md

 title: Installing Calico on OpenShift
 ---

-Installation of Calico in OpenShift is integrated into the openshift-ansible scripts.
+Installation of Calico in OpenShift is integrated in openshift-ansible v3.6.

-## Basic

-For a basic Calico installation in OpenShift that shares the etcd instance used by the apiserver, set the following `OSev3:vars` in your inventory file:
+To enable an installation of Calico that shares the etcd instance used by the apiserver, set the following `OSEv3:vars` in your inventory file:

   - `os_sdn_network_plugin_name=cni`